2013 Liège–Bastogne–Liège: Teams

 As Liège–Bastogne–Liège is a UCI World Tour event, all 19 UCI ProTeams were automatically invited and obligated to send a squad.
-Six other squads were given wildcard places into the race, and as such, will formed the event's 25-team peloton.
+Six other squads were given wildcard places into the race, and as such, formed the event's 25-team peloton.

 The 19 UCI ProTeams that competed in the race:

 The 6 teams who were given wild cards: